Levi-Ackman/LiNo/README.md

 The visualization of the weight of each Li and No block under './visual_weight' folder.  **PS: The method used for getting the weight follows the approach outlined in [An Analysis of Linear Time Series Forecasting Models](https://arxiv.org/abs/2403.14587).**

-## Several examples for better understanding the proposed LiNo in the paper.
+## Several examples for better understanding the proposed LiNo in the paper (Multivariate forecasting case).

 Within the storage limits of a GitHub repository, We provide training log files of tasks **input-96-predict-96** on **ETTh1&2, ETTm1&2, PEMS04&08, Weather, and ECL**, to assist readers in reproducing the results from the paper.